Sultans Trail in Serbia

 How to get there

-A1 minibus to Slavija Square also stops at the central station, ticket price ca. RSD 330 (pay on the bus), approximate travel time 30 minutes.
+A1 minibus to Slavija Square also stops at the central station, approximate travel time 30 minutes.

-Bus line 72 to Zeleni venac square (downtown Belgrade), ticket price RSD 89 (when bought at the kiosk) of RSD 150 (when bought on the bus), approximate travel time 30-40 minutes.
+Bus line 72 to Zeleni venac square (downtown Belgrade), travel time approximately 30-40 minutes.

-Bus line 607 to New Belgrade, ticket price RSD 89 (when bought at the kiosk) of RSD 150 (when bought on the bus), approximate travel time 30 minutes.
+Bus line 607 to New Belgrade, approximate travel time 30 minutes.

-Taxi service is best arranged at TAXI INFO to ensure the best rate.
-TAXI INFO is located in the baggage claim area at the airport.
+Taxi service is best arranged at TAXI INFO, located in the baggage claim area at the airport to ensure the best rate.

-For city transport see www.eway.rs or download the EasyWay public transport App
+For city transport see the EasyWay public transport App

-Belgrade has good bus connections to the Serbian hinterland, check www.checkmybus.com or www.busticket4.me
+Belgrade has good bus connections to the Serbian hinterland.

 GPX/KML files